clemenkok/cloudstellation/README.md

 >
 **- All Things Distributed**

 Each project in Cloudstellation will include an architecture diagram and a quick overview of the steps needed to build out the architecture.

+Why did I do this?
+I had completed the Solutions Architect Associate (SAA-C03) Certification and was looking around for projects to further my practical skills before my internship, as well as to apply for research computing positions.
+Some of these projects could be useful as well for someone starting out in AWS, so I might as well document it.

 ## Project I: Cloud Resume Challenge